 Why we’re doing it

-- Around 90% of the world’s commercial marine fish stocks are either fully exploited or overfished.
-With over 250 million people earning their living from fishing and aquaculture – and around three billion people relying on fish as a major source of protein – the world needs to source seafood sustainably and responsibly
+- 58% of the world’s commercial marine fish stocks are already being fished at their maximum sustainable levels and a further 31% are overfished, yet global demand for seafood continues to rise.
+With over 250 million people earning their living from fishing and aquaculture – and three billion people relying on fish as one of their sources of protein – the world needs to source seafood sustainably and responsibly

 - Cotton represents nearly half the fibre used to make clothes and other textiles worldwide.
 It can take around 11,000 litres of water to make 1kg of final cotton textile.
-2.5% of the world’s crop land is planted with cotton and yet it accounts for 16.5% and 5.7% of the global sales, by value, of insecticide and pesticides respectively.
-We need to ensure that cotton production is safe for both people and planet by minimising the damaging health impacts on workers and ecosystems
+Around 2.5% of the world’s crop land is planted with cotton, yet it accounts for 16.5% and 5.7% of the global sales by value of insecticide and pesticides respectively.
+We need to ensure that cotton production is safe for both people and planet by minimising its impacts on workers’ health and ecosystems

-- Only 3% of the world’s water is fresh and only 1% of this is accessible.
-1.1 billion people worldwide lack access to water and at current consumption rates, two-thirds of the world’s population may face water shortages by 2025.
+- Only 2.5% of the water on the planet is freshwater and less than 1% of this is available for people to use.
+By 2030 almost half of the world's population will be living in areas of high water stress.
 This poses a major threat to communities, the environment and to businesses, whose supply chain operations need a healthy water supply